MetaMelange/H4ckIT-CTF-2016/F1r3d&H4ck3d - Egypt/Solution.md

 WEP is easily crackable with captured IV.
 We had enough captured traffic to crack them via aircrack-ng.
 But there were not enough in a single PCAP File.
 You need minimum of 5000 IVs to crack it.
-Therefore we combined all the PCAP files with the following tool which is integrated of aircrack: '`mergecap` (check manpage for usage)
+Therefore we combined all the PCAP files with the following tool which is integrated of aircrack: `mergecap` (check manpage for usage)

 After we merged the files we had enough data to crack the password easily with the following command: